 Gerda Taro's story is told by Kip Wilson in free verse, in seven parts titled Beginnings, Growing Up, Change, Independence, Partners, Success, and Extremes.
 Wilson, an amateur black-and-white photographer knew of Robert Capa but had never heard of Gerda Taro (Gerta Pohorylle).

-To pen One Last Shot, Will had to rely on Gerda's biographers, Irme Schaker and Jane Rogoyska who wrote about many of the events portrayed in this novel.
+To pen One Last Shot, Wilson had to rely on Gerda's biographers, Irme Schaker and Jane Rogoyska who wrote about many of the events portrayed in this novel.
 As a result, One Last Shot is not a biography but more a fictionalized account of Gerda's life.
 Primary sources for the life of Gerda Taro were quite limited as none of her family survived the Holocaust, and she left no diaries or correspondence.

 In One Last Shot, Wilson portrays Gerda as a free-spirited young woman, full of adventure and determination.
 Wilson's poetry captures Gerda's zest for life, shown by the many friends she had.
 What is surprising was her involvement with many men at a time when society was still very conservative regarding women.
 She loved the cultures of the countries she visited and hated what fascism was doing to the people of Europe.
 Because of this, Gerda was determined to fight fascism any way she could.
 This resistance began with protests and joining groups but eventually Gerda became aware of the power of the photograph to show the realities of fascism, nationalism and war.